Don’t touch that!

 Another example is when you say to a child: “Don’t jump on the bed” and they continue to do so.
 Their brain is hearing: “Don’t jump on the bed” and they continue to jump, and are quite surprised when you get cranky with them!

 A much better way is to be specific with what you DO want.
-To you partner say: ‘Remember the milk tonight.”
+To you partner say: ‘Please remember the milk tonight.”
 And to your child you might say: “Beds are for sleeping on.
 If you want to jump let’s go outside and jump on the trampoline.
 If you include yourself in the solution – jumping outside – they are more likely to want to do it.
 Children like and desire our attention and company.

 Think back to something you learnt HOW to do recently….. it might be to make a white sauce, to prune your fruit trees or to speak French.
-Imagine if every time you made an error, or went to prune the tree in the wrong place, or didn’t say the word correctly – if someone said to you: “Don’t do that!” but then, they didn’t actually tell you WHAT or HOW to do it better – you’d be stuck not knowing!
+Imagine if every time you made an error, or went to prune the tree in the wrong place, or didn’t say the word correctly – someone said to you: “Don’t do that!” but then, they didn’t actually tell you WHAT or HOW to do it better – you’d be stuck not knowing!

 So, be a DO parent and teach your children what you DO want them to do – show them how, model it and acknowledge their efforts in learning.